akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ### Filter on products’ statuses

 You can also filter on the status of your products, three options available:
-- All: to export all products whatever their status is
+- `All`: to export all products whatever their status is
-- Enabled (default option): to only export enabled products
+- `Enabled` (default option): to only export enabled products
-- Disabled: to only export enabled products
+- `Disabled`: to only export enabled products

-### Use the completeness filter
+### Use the completeness filter for product export

 The following drop down enables you to filter on completeness of selected locales.
 Four options on completeness are proposed:
-- No condition on completeness: all products will be exported whatever their completeness is.
+- `No condition on completeness`: all products will be exported whatever their completeness is.
-- Complete on at least one selected locale (default option): products must be complete on at least one locale
+- `Complete on at least one selected locale` (default option): products must be complete on at least one locale
-- Complete on all selected locales: products must be complete on all locales (if you have selected more than one locale).
+- `Complete on all selected locales`: products must be complete on all locales (if you have selected more than one locale).
-- Not complete on all selected locales: products must not be complete on all locales (if you have selected more than one locale).
+- `Not complete on all selected locales`: products must not be complete on all locales (if you have selected more than one locale).

 For instance, with 4 products and 2 exported locales fr_FR and en_US: